Intellectual Property Section

 Shape Your Section for the Future: Apply Today to Become a Section Leader

 The following section executive committee positions are open for applications.
-All terms begin Oct.
-1, 2022.
+Regular terms begin Oct.
+1, 2023, with remainder terms starting upon election.

 Note: If you are applying for more than one position on this or multiple sections’ committees, you must complete and submit all applications at the same time, as you will not be allowed back into the portal at a later time.
 Please make sure you are completing the applications within the application window for all of the relevant sections.